oroinc/documentation/user/back-office/getting-started/information-management/comments.rst

     You can :ref:`edit <doc-entity-actions-edit>` the **Comment** entity and add new fields if required.

- .. note:: Comments for cases have an additional **Make Public** check box when your Oro application is integrated with Zendesk.
+ .. note:: Comments for cases have an additional **Make Public** checkbox when your Oro application is integrated with Zendesk.
 This enables you to make a specific comment public in :ref:`Zendesk <user-guide-zendesk-integration>`.

 .. include:: /include/include-links-user.rst
    :start-after: begin